iamFear/iamFear/README.md

 <h1 align="center">Hello World!
 Im Daniel, but you can call me Fear.</h1>
-<h3 align="center">Im a 17 years old coder and investor, who loves to share and teach his passions and knowledges to the world.</h3>
+<h3 align="center">Im a 17 years old coder and investor, who loves to share and teach his passions and knowledges to the world.
+Feel free to use all the information in this profile, enjoy it and have fun! 😆</h3>

+- 🌱 I’m currently learning: **Full stack development with MERN stack.**

+- 👨‍💻 All of my projects are available at: [https://bit.ly/3Haeo1x](https://bit.ly/3Haeo1x)

+- 📫 You can reach me by: **📧 email: danielburgoa50@gmail.com**

+- ⚡ Fun fact: **I love music, technology, cars, gaming, and i never give up until i reach my goals :D**

 <h3 align="left">Connect with me:</h3>
 <p align="left">